 Materials and Methods

-We observed, videographed, and collected live specimens of both adult salp blastozooid colonies and developing colonies in the stolons of solitary salp oozooids.
+We observed and collected live specimens of both adult salp blastozooid colonies and developing colonies in the stolons of solitary salp oozooids.
 These specimens were collected while SCUBA diving untethered from a small vessel off the coast of Kailua-Kona (Hawai’i Big Island, 19°42'38.7" N 156°06'15.8" W), at an offshore location with a bottom depth of over 2000m.
 Some dives were conducted during the day, where we encountered most of the specimens of Iasis cylindrica (Cuvier, 1804), Pegea sp., Cyclosalpa affinis (Chamisso, 1819), and Brooksia rostrata (Traustedt, 1893).
 The rest of the species included in this study were collected during night dives when many salps perform diel vertical migration to shallower depths.
+We collected and photographed blastozooids across 22 salp species.
+In addition, we supplemented our gaps in taxon sampling using underwater photos and videos of live salps from previous expeditions and from online sources.
+Salps were identified to the species level using stereo microscopy to examine the dorsal tubercules and muscle band distributions, following the taxonomic keys in Yount (1954), van Soest (1974), Godeaux (1998), as well as in Esnal & Daponte (2009).
+See SM Table 1 for a list of the specimens observed within each species and architectural type.

 After the dive, salp specimens were anesthetized in 0.2% MS222 buffered with sodium bicarbonate in seawater to facilitate photography.
 Developing stolons were dissected from the anesthetized solitary oozooid before photographing.
 We photographed anesthetized adult and developing blastozooid colonies in glass crystallization dishes with a black background using a Canon 6D DSLR camera with a 35mm lens mounted on an inverted tripod used as a copy stand.
 Specimens were photographed from different orientations relative to the constituent zooids’ bilateral symmetry (oral, aboral, dorsoventral, and lateral), with a ruler in the frame for scale reference.
-We collected and photographed blastozooids across 22 salp species.
-In addition, we supplemented our gaps in taxon sampling using underwater photos and videos of live salps from previous expeditions and from online sources.

 From these images, we examined the colonial arrangement from the earliest stage of stolon development to adulthood.
 In some taxa, the temporal axis of blastozooid development can be observed spatially in a continuous gradation of blastozooid development (Fig. 3).
 This is the case in Cyclosalpa spp.
 (Fig. 3E-F), Brooksia spp., Soestia spp., and Helicosalpa spp.
 (Fig. 3G).
 In other taxa, the temporal axis of blastozooid development can also be observed spatially in discretely segmented cohort blocks with synchronous development within each block, such as in Salpa spp., Ritteriella spp.
 (Fig. 3D), and Thalia spp.
 Other taxa, however, produce only a single cohort block with synchronous development, such as in the case of I. cylindrica (Fig. 3C), Thetys vagina Tilesius, 1802 (Fig. 3B), Pegea spp.
 (Fig. 3A), and Traustedtia multitentaculata (Quoy & Gaimard, 1834).
 We examined the development of the blastozooid chain in these taxa by keeping the solitaries alive in seawater and observing the developmental transitions overnight.